SBEVSL/sbevsl_migrated/readme.txt

 language that were introduced in 2.6, so it may not run with earlier versions.
 Furthermore, has only been tested on Python 2.7.x, and will not work with Python 3.

-For PyMol installed from the Ubuntu Software Center (it may be the same from source), ProMol.py and the ProMol folder can be placed under:
+For PyMOL installed from the Ubuntu Software Center (it may be the same from source), ProMol.py and the ProMol folder can be placed under:

 /usr/lib/pymodules/python2.7/pmg_tk/startup